Maximilian armour: Transitional Schott-Sonnenberg style

 Early types of Maximilian armour with either no fluting or wolfzähne (wolf teeth) style fluting (which differs from classic Maximilian fluting) and could be worn with a sallet are called Schott-Sonnenberg style armour by Oakeshott.
 This transitional armour was worn from 1500 to 1520, and true Maximilian armour was worn from 1515 to 1525.
 Some other historians do not fully separate Schott-Sonnenberg style from Maximilian armour.

 Italian "alla tedesca" (a la German) armour

-Italian "alla tedesca" ("a la German") armour is an Italian armour of 1500–1515 with fluting and the Maximilan breast shape.
+Italian "alla tedesca" ("a la German") armour is an Italian armour of 1500 to 1515 with fluting and the Maximilan breast shape.
 Knee-long tassets were often worn with a bellows-visored sallet.
 This kind of armour is considered by Oakeshott to be a kind of Schott-Sonnenberg Style armour made by Italians for the German market.

 Parallels with late (rounded) kastenbrust armour

 Such armour of the first half of the 15th century are separated by Oakeshott from kastenbrust armour as alwite armour.
 However, other historians consider it as a kind of kastenbrust armour.